slayerx-ekx/SIMPLE-ALARM-PROJECT/README.md

 # HOW TO RUN
-## Download Using Zip  available on GitHub
+## Download Using Zip  Available On GitHub

-## Or you can download using terminal
+## Or You Can Download Using Terminal

     git-clone https://github.com/slayerx-ekx/SIMPLE-ALARM-PROJECT

-## run final.py using vscode or other application
+## Run final.py Using VSCode Or Other Application

 # Contact

 ## Email
-    dettlessgo@gmail.com
+    dettlessgo123@gmail.com

 ![](https://komarev.com/ghpvc/?username=slayerx-ekx)